/* * external links open in new window */

 The Wall Fitness Studio – (1,600 baht/$50 USD month or 200 baht/$6 USD day) This new modern gym is located behind the Maya Mall.
 It’s a large space filled with lots of equipment.
 Daily and monthly passes are available.
 (This is the only one I haven’t tried yet because I just love Maxx so much.)
 49/22 Huay Kaew Rd.

-Vira Yoga Home – My friend Wee has a great yoga studio that I recommend.
+Vira Yoga Studio – My friend Wee has a great yoga studio that I recommend.
 Class schedules can be found online.
 He also teaches the 8:30 a.m. class Maxx Fitness on Wednesdays, too.

 Best Muay Thai Gyms in Chiang Mai

-Another favorite is Heavy Hit Boxing Gym located southeast of the city.
-This gym is only pad work and by appointment only (1.5 hours, 300 baht) so it feels like more one-on-one training.
+There is a Muay Thai gym in every corner of the city, but I love Heavy Hit Boxing Gym located southeast of the city.
+This gym is only pad work and by appointment only (1.5 hours, 350 baht), so it feels like more one-on-one training.
 There’s never more than a handful of people here.
-I feel like there’s more individual instruction here to help me improve my form and that combined with Bear Fight Club is a great combination.
+I feel like there’s more individual instruction here to help me improve my form.
 I’d recommend Heavy Hit first if you’re new to Muay Thai.
+Book via Facebook or Line.

 The other option I’ve tired is Chiang Mai Muay Thai, which has the most frequent class times.
 Classes are shorter (1.5 hours) for 390 baht.
 It’s located in the old city and can also get slammed with people.